 - Take one of the ideas, for example “Boss Coach”.
 This could a be a former boss who always used stories about the Yankees to illustrate points in meetings.
 Use a separate sheet of paper and repeat the exercise for “Boss Coach”.
 Your cluster of ideas could help you develop a chapter that shows “Boss Coach” was the leading marketing manager of your company and a motivator of people.
 “Boss Coach” could even be a main subject of your book, or maybe a clever hook for each chapter who introduces the marketing concepts.

 - Sometimes those ideas will lead you to the meat of your book.
 For example, you might discover that Boss Coach’s favorite player was Mickey Mantle.
 What does Mickey Mantle have to say that can apply to marketing?
 Could you marry Mickey Mantle with marketing and use that as the focus of the book?
 Anecdotes about Mickey or highlights from Mickey’s career could serve as the subject for each chapter.
-If you have Mickey Mantle written down on your original clustering sheet, do another mini-clustering exercise for Mickey Mantle—all his plays, all the marketing wisdom that might be related to those plays, and even low points in his career.
+If you have Mickey Mantle written down on your original clustering sheet, do another mini-clustering exercise for Mickey Mantle—all his plays, all the marketing foreclosure defense hollywood that might be related to those plays, and even low points in his career.
 You might have to consult an attorney to see if you can legally pursue the Mickey Mantle angle, but if you can, you have the focus for your book.

 One last point: Clustering might help you in your working life while you consult with the ghostwriter.
 You may find yourself using the technique for marketing presentations when you’re hard-pressed for inspiration and material.
 It’s something to keep you energized and motivated while you wait for your big break into publishing.